Safety Case Patterns for VLA-based driving systems: Insights from SimLingo: Proposed Method

 \subsection{Creation of Concrete Assurance Goals}

 To create our safety case, we followed the design steps outlined in our algorithm.
-We represented the safety case using the Goal Structuring Notation (GSN), a widely used graphical notation \cite{wei2019model,shahandashti2024prisma}.
+We represented the safety case using the Goal Structuring Notation (GSN), a widely used graphical notation \cite{kelly2004goal,wei2019model,shahandashti2024prisma,Belle2023,sivakumar_quanser_2024,trentinaglia2022}.
 Using HARA, we have determined the main safety goals of \textit{SimLingo} through the system functions.
 These system functions form the overarching goals of our safety case.
-An example of this is that one of the system functions of \textit{SimLingo}, which is SF1, indicates that \textit{SimLingo} is able to process information properly based on the camera, which appears as a top goal of our safety case.
+An example of this is one of the system functions of \textit{SimLingo}, which is SF1.
+The latter indicates that \textit{SimLingo} is able to process information properly based on the camera, which appears as one of the goals in our safety case.
 This indicates that the camera is a key component for the vehicle to be able to perform properly in the simulation.
-Another example is through the system function of SF5, which suggests that \textit{SimLingo} is able to reject dangerous instructions.
-This system function forms the rejecting instruction goal for SF5.
-While the system functions do not indicate accepting safe instructions, to reach the specified destination, the vehicle should still be able to accept safe instructions to prevent accruing too many penalty points, thus forming the safety goal of \textit{SimLingo} being able to accept safe instructions.
-Once identified, we then focused on the instruction aspect of \textit{SimLingo}, where the operational scenarios come from.
-These operational scenarios then form as the subsequent child goals of \textit{SimLingo}, being able to accept safe instructions and reject dangerous instructions.
-These subsequent child goals through HARA will be able to inform the professionals what they are still lacking to ensure that the system is acceptably safe to use.